alizaid91/paylab/README.md

 # PAYLAB

-**An AI-powered payment operations and decision-execution platform that turns payment data into explainable, governed, and measurable actions.**
+**An AI-powered payment operations and recovery-campaign platform that turns payment data into explainable, governed, and measurable actions.**

 ![PAYLAB platform banner](frontend/public/readme_banner.png)

-PAYLAB closes the operational loop from payment data to opportunity detection, strategy generation, simulation, advisory review, policy validation, merchant approval, execution, results, and audit trail.
+PAYLAB closes the operational loop from payment data to opportunity detection, strategy generation, simulation, advisory review, policy validation, merchant approval, recovery campaigns, results, and audit trail.
 Revenue recovery is the primary use case, but the platform is designed around a broader problem: converting payment operations data into controlled decisions that can be evaluated and acted on.

 > **Current scope:** PAYLAB works with seeded or application-managed payment data.
-Its execution flow is simulated and does not initiate real payment operations.
+Recovery Campaign processing is simulated and does not initiate real payment operations.

 ## What is PAYLAB?

 Most payment systems stop at reporting: they show volume, success rates, and failures.
 PAYLAB is built for the next operational step.
 It identifies meaningful patterns, turns them into actionable strategies, tests expected impact, reviews risks, applies enforceable controls, and records what happened.

-The platform separates analytical evidence, AI-assisted judgment, deterministic governance, and execution state.
+The platform separates analytical evidence, AI-assisted judgment, deterministic governance, and recovery campaign state.
 That makes each proposed action explainable and reviewable rather than an opaque recommendation or an isolated dashboard metric.

 ## Getting started with PAYLAB